hanss314/GOLAD/README.md

 ## How to Play

-Watch [this](https://www.youtube.com/watch?v=JkGZ2Hl1l8c) video for instructions on how to play:
+Watch [this](https://www.youtube.com/watch?v=JkGZ2Hl1l8c) video for instructions on how to play.
+Alternatively, you can play the tutorial provided in the game.

 ## Differences